Agentic-Insights/dotcontext/README.md

 }
 ```

-If you encounter 'spawn NOENT' errors on Windows when using Cline, modify the configuration to use the full path to npx:
+For Windows users experiencing 'spawn NOENT' errors in Cline, use this configuration:

 ```json
 {